zkniebel/SitecoreUML/Documentation/chapter1.md

 ### Backlog \(Coming Soon\)

+* Introduces a new CLI tool to be used for generating [metadata-json](https://github.com/staruml/metadata-json) \(.mdj\) files directly from Sitecore and using [mdgen](https://github.com/staruml/mdgen) to auto-generate the HTML documentation, for use in CI/CD builds
 * Adds support for deploying specific diagram sets
 * Sitecore 7 Support
-* Optional Template ID Generation Support
+* Optional Template ID Generation and Preservation Support
 * Help Fields in Sitecore Updated with Documentation field from StarUML

-* Support for Sitecore IDs/updating existing architectures/diagrams

-* JSON Tools and Extensibility Documentation

-* Updates the deployment to run validation and give the option to cancel the deployment if errors are detected
+* Update the deployment to run validation and give the option to cancel the deployment if errors are detected

 * Makes the _TemplateRoot_ setting optional